Flood alert: one Île-de-France department remains on yellow vigilance this Friday

 • Stay informed and monitor rising water levels

-• Protect your belongings by removing them from flood-prone areas
+• Protect your belongings by lifting them above water

 • Locate your emergency kit